Green Beauty On A Budget – Affordable Nontoxic Makeup

 The Detox Market - Another green beauty shop with lots of different makeup and skincare brands.
 They have a coupon for first time buyers.

 The Choosy Chick - Yet another one stop shop for green beauty.
 They also have a coupon for first time buyers.

-I'll keep updating this list for the next few weeks.
 Have you switched to cleaner personal care products yet?
 If not, what is holding you back?
 Let me know in the comments.